Embassy of Thailand, London

 The Royal Thai Embassy in London (สถานเอกอัครราชทูตไทย ณ กรุงลอนดอน) is the diplomatic mission of Thailand in the United Kingdom, located at Queen's Gate.
+The embassy is also accredited to Ireland on a non-resident basis.
+The building is one of a group of Grade II listed buildings in Queen's Gate, which includes the High Commission of Bangladesh next door.

 Thailand also maintains an Office of the Air Attaché at 2 Victoria Road, South Kensington, an Office of Commercial Attaché at 11 Hertford Street, Mayfair and an Office of Educational Attaché at 28 Prince's Gate, South Kensington.
 The Ambassador's Residence is located in a separate building on Tregunter Road, Brompton.
+Within the embassy's authority, Thailand also operates honorary consulates in Cardiff, Gibraltar, and Hull.

 History

 It has been located at its current address since 1965.
 Prior to that it was located at 21-23 Ashburn Place, its home since 1884.

-The building is one of a group of Grade II listed buildings in Queen's Gate, which includes the High Commission of Bangladesh next door.
+In 1962, the embassy cooperated with former British ambassadors to Thailand, and British and Thai businessmen to form the Anglo-Thai Society headed by Prince Chula Chakrabongse.
+The embassy continues to have a close relationship with the Society.

+During the COVID-19 pandemic in the United Kingdom and Ireland, many Thai nationals were looking for ways to return to Thailand.
+On 30 July 2020, the embassy announced that online registration for special flights back to Thailand would open to Thai nationals in the UK and Ireland.
+However, the registration page crashed a few hours after opening on 31 July as a result of high user traffic.
+As a result, 60 Thais in the UK filed a petition to the Thai government and House of Representatives to increase flights between the UK and Thailand.